-Cleaners are employed to clean the common areas, hallways, and study rooms.
-You are responsible for cleaning your own bedrooms and apartments
+Cleaners are employed to clean the common areas, hallways, kitchenettes and bathrooms.
+You are responsible for cleaning your own bedrooms.
+Rooms are to be kept clean and tidy, and in a condition that does not create health or safety hazards.
+Vacuum cleaners are available at reception for you to use.